-Although sprouting into an urban metropolis, Nashville still understands the importance of green spaces.
+Although it has sprouted into quite the urban metropolis, Nashville still understands the importance of green spaces.
 Within short distances from Music City’s many neighborhoods, there are green spaces galore.
-It’s easy, and never far away, to find somewhere to picnic with your beau, play with your family, hike with your pals or jog by your lonesome.
+It’s easy, and never far away, to find somewhere to picnic with your beau, play with your family, hike with your pals, or jog by your lonesome.
 These are some of the most treasured spots in Middle Tennessee that offer an oasis from the ever-growing city and give you the chance to embrace the natural beauty of our state.
-Spend your summer days visiting (or revisiting) these beautiful outdoor destinations.
+Spend your days visiting (or revisiting) these beautiful outdoor destinations.
+Here’s a guide to some of the best Nashville parks!

 Beaman Park

-North of Nashville, you will find Beaman Park.
-Not as popular as some of Nashville’s other parks, Beaman offers peace and quiet.
-You truly feel like you are miles away from the city (really, you are only about 15 miles from downtown).
-The landscape is also different than others in the area with the terrain slightly tougher.
-It is worth the added challenge as the 1,700 acres offer some of the loveliest spots and hikes we have seen in the area.
+North of Nashville, Beaman Park isn’t as popular as some of Nashville’s other parks, but it offers peace and quiet.
+You truly feel like you are miles away from the city (really, you are only about 15 miles from Downtown).
+The landscape is also different than others in the area, with a slightly rougher terrain.
+It is worth the added hiking challenge, as the 1,700 acres offer some of the loveliest spots and trails we have seen in the area.
 Dogs are welcome at Beaman Park, too.

 SB TIP: Try the Sedgehill Trail to the Henry Hollow Loop.
-Much of the loop runs along a flat stream bed then becomes challenging with hills that lead to a gorgeous bluff.
-Beaman Park made our list of 8 Best Local Day Hikes.
+Much of the loop runs along a flat stream bed, then becomes challenging with hills that lead to a gorgeous bluff.

 Bicentennial Capitol Mall State Park